ortus-docs/commandbox-docs/package-management/installing-packages/installation-options.md

 ## Production Installation

 When you install a package, all dependencies will be installed.
 If you want to skip development dependencies, use the `--production` flag.
-This will also cause CommandBox to obey the package's ignoreList property in its box.json.
+This will also cause CommandBox to obey the package's `ignore` property in its box.json.

 ```bash
 install cbvalidation --production